bbeckley-hub/staphscope-typing-tool/README.md

 A: We focused first on assembled genomes for speed and simplicity.
 Raw read support is our #1 priority for 2025 development.

 **Q: How often are databases updated?**
-A: Core databases update automatically.
+A: We have planned sequential releases when databases updates are needed.
 The lineage database is manually curated every 6 months.
 Users can run `abricate --setupdb` anytime.

 **Q: Can I run StaphScope on Windows?**
 A: Yes, via WSL2 (Windows Subsystem for Linux).
 Native Windows support is planned.

 **Q: How do I handle very large batches (1000+ genomes)?**
-A: Split into batches of 100 and use parallel execution.
-HPC cluster support is in development.
+A: Just you use glob patterns and take a coffee break.

 ### **Analysis Questions**
 **Q: What does "Not Assigned" mean for SCCmec typing?**